Brew-Brew/css-in-js-media/README.md

 ## css-in-js-media

-when you style with css-in-js (emotion, styled-component) you can easily deal with responsive design with this `css-in-js-media` which is similar with [include-media](https://include-media.com/)
+when you style with css-in-js (emotion, styled-component) you can perfectly and easily deal with responsive design with this `css-in-js-media` which is similar with [include-media](https://include-media.com/)

 ### how-to-use